copernet/spec/wormhole-rpc-en.md

-whc_getERC721AddressTokens | Get the ERC721 token under the specified address and property whc_getERC721PropertyDestroyTokens | Get the destroyed ERC721 tokens under the specified property whc_ownerOfERC721Token | Query whether the Token's owner is the specified address
+whc_getERC721AddressTokens | Get the ERC721 token under the specified address and property whc_getERC721PropertyDestroyTokens | Get the destroyed ERC721 tokens under the specified property whc_ownerOfERC721Token | Query whether the Token's owner is the specified address whc_listERC721PropertyTokens | Lists all ERC721Token that specify the ERC721 property issuance

 #### whc_getinfo
 Explanation: Get basic information about the current Wormhole node